SilbigerLab/Mesocosm_User_Manual/chapters/06-water_collection.md

 <a name="filling_the_sump"></a> **Filling the Sump**

-1. Once back at CSUN, pull into the laoding bay between Citrus and Eucalyptus, and back up to the Field Room, leaving just enough space to open the door.
+1. Once back at CSUN, pull into the loading bay between Citrus and Eucalyptus, and back up to the Field Room, leaving just enough space to open the door.
 1. Unstrap and remove the lids.
 Place one end of the large pool hose in one of the containers, and use a weight to keep it from floating up.
 1. Pull the free end of the hose to the sump, and start a siphon.
-Gently wedge the end of the hose in between the matalamesh filters in the sump for hands-free siphoning and to filter the water as it goes into the system.
+Gently wedge the end of the hose in between the matala mesh filters in the sump for hands-free siphoning and to filter the water as it goes into the system.
     1. To start a gravity-fed siphon, fill the hose with as much water as you can, displacing the air.
 Keep one end of the hose weighed down in the seawater container and the other end wedged in the sump.
 Starting near the sump end of the hose and working toward the bin end, lift the hose section by section to redirect the bulk of the water within toward the bin end until at least 1/3 of the hose at the bin end is filled with water.
 Lower the hose section you are holding to return flow back toward the sump end.
-1. When water volumne in the first bin is nearly at the top of the hose opening, remove the weight while holding down the hose opening toward the bottom of the bin.
+1. When water volume in the first bin is nearly at the top of the hose opening, remove the weight while holding down the hose opening toward the bottom of the bin.
     1. Keep the opening at an angle to the bottom to allow for continued suctioning of water without exposure to air.
 1. When you are ready to switch bins, preserve the siphon by cupping the palm of your hand against the hose end, submerging the hose in the next bin, then removing your hand.
 Place the weight again to avoid the hose floating to the surface.
 1. If you plan to collect water again that day, simply replace the lids once you have finished siphoning, and drive back to SCMI for another round.